 - Less invasive

-- Gastric banding allows patients to achieve approximately 40% loss of excess weight.
+- Gastric banding could help patients to achieve approximately 40% loss of excess weight*

 - Those who want the option of future reversal.

 Possible side effects

 Like most other procedures, the gastric band surgery can cause some minor side effects, including nausea and vomiting, which can be reduced by adjusting the band’s tightness.
 In some cases, patients may experience minor bleeding, but this occurs in very minimal instances.

 What are the benefits?

 - Performed through a keyhole